You came to Dad as a hired thug,

 Fighting to survive, then fighting on demand.

-Forced to do that with your gentle heart and creative hands.
+Forced to ignore your gentle heart and artist’s hands.

 In your white t-shirt and rolled-up jeans